MartinaCapasso00/MartinaCapasso00/README.md

 ## Hi there 👋

-i am a computer engineering student
+I am a Computer Engineering student currently enrolled in a Master’s degree program.

-- 🔭 I’m currently working on Bachelor Thesis
+- 🔭 I’m currently working on my Master’s studies and thesis
-- 🌱 I’m currently learning things
+- 🌱 I’m deepening my knowledge in Machine Learning, Artificial Intelligence, and software development
-- 💬 Ask me about life😄
+- 💻 Interested in Python, Java, and AI-based systems
+- 📫 How to reach me: [your email or LinkedIn]
-- ⚡ Fun fact: cumpaaaaà
+- ⚡ Fun fact: I enjoy solving complex problems and continuously learning new technologies